aws-samples/amazon-ses-event-data-dashboard-analysis/README.md

     - You can repeat this process several times to generate data that will fill the final dashboard.
 Emails sent through the simulator don't count towards your sending quota.
 4. Upload the AWS Glue DataBrew recipe:
     - Navigate to the DataBrew console, on the left panel choose `Recipes`.
-    - In the Recipes console, on the top left choose `Upload recipe`.
+    - In the Recipes console, choose `Upload recipe`.
         - Recipe name: `<recipe_name>`.
         - For Upload recipe choose `Upload` and select the file `resources/ses-blog-resources/recipe.json`.
         - Choose `Create and publish recipe`.
 5. Wait until you can see some events stored in `s3://<account-id>-<region>-ses-events-destination/raw/`.
 6. Create and run an AWS Glue DataBrew job.
 (It will fail if there isn't any data in the S3 bucket).
+    - Navigate to the DataBrew console, on the left panel choose `Jobs`, then choose `Create job`.
         - Job Type: `Create a recipe job`
         - Dataset: `SESDataBrewDataset`
-    - Recipe: `<recipe_created_before>`
+        - Recipe: `<recipe_name>`, the one create before.
         - Output: `Amazon S3`
             - Output File Type: `PARQUET`
             - Output Compression: `GZIP`
-        - Output S3 Location: `s3://<account-id>-<region>-ses-events-destination/partitioned/`
+            - Output S3 Location: `s3://<account-id>-<region>-ses-events-destination/partitioned/`.
+Don't forget the final `/`.
             - Settings:
                 - File output storage: `Replace output files for each job run`
                 - Custom partition by column values: `enabled`
                 - Columns to partition by: `year`, `month`, `day`, `hour`.
 In this exact order.
         - Associated schedules:
             - Select `Create new schedule`.
             - Set run frequency to run every hour, every day.
-    - Role: `Create new IAM role`
+        - Role: `Create new IAM role`.
+        - Choose `Create and run job`.
 7. Wait for the first execution of the job to end.
 8. Run glue crawler `SESEventDataCrawler` manually to force detection of the data structure.
 The crawler is scheduled to run every hour, 30 minutes past the hour.
     - Navigate to the AWS Glue console.